 It is this aspect of God's love, the position based love, the love of the Governing Creator, that places Him on the throne of judgment.
 It is this position based love that causes Him to look beyond just the immediate needs of the individual child.
 To be always a God of love, He must attend to the higher and larger concerns of the whole of His creation.

-Good parents will always love their children on some level with that unconditional love that loves - no matter what.
+Good parents will always love their children on some level with that unconditional love which loves - no matter what.
 But, that is not the love that supersedes in the realm of our larger responsibility to them and to society.
-There, the rearing love of our parental position governs.
+There, the rearing love of our parental position becomes ascendant - or should.

 The same is true of God's love for mankind.
 On the most primary level, God loves us irrevocably as His dear children.
 It is a very basic and unconditional love that is ever there.
-But, though it is always there, it is ultimately subservient to God's positional love, which is based in the context of His larger responsibility to the whole of His creation.
+But, though it is always there, it is ultimately subservient to God's positional love, which is based in the context of His larger responsibility to His larger Creation.

 And, this position based love of the Governing Creator is very much a conditional love.
-And, it does, indeed, govern.
+And, it does, indeed, express itself accordingly.
 So, this is the love that we encounter as God rears His children and manages the affairs of His larger creation.

-115.5 God's Love Based In Our Performance: Finally, let's consider the aspect of God's love that is based in performance.
+115.5 God's Love Based In His Expectation of Performance: Finally, let's consider the aspect of God's love that is based in performance.
 This is the love of John 14:21 and following where Jesus said this:

 The love described here is a love that requires, even demands, something from us in the way of performance or reciprocation.
 This kind of love must be earned, even from God.
 It is not given except in response to merit.
 Thus, this type of God's love is also very much a conditional love.